Still have any questions? Please reach out to us at our contact page and we’d be more than happy to help out.

 When will my watch be shipped?

-We typically take 1-2 business days to dispatch an order, but may take up to 3 business days during extraordinary circumstances.
+We typically take 1-2 business days to dispatch an order, but may take up to 3 business days depending on the circumstances.
 Once the watch is shipped, an email will be sent out to the customer with the tracking information.

 Will my delivery require a signature?

-For international orders, all watch orders require signatures for delivery.
-Strap orders do not require signatures.
+Yes, all watch orders will require a signature upon delivery.
+Strap orders by default do not require signatures.

 If I have a special request regarding shipping, what should I do?